killbulle/jmxstat/README.txt

 -TODO refactoring for better design
 -TODO optimize Jmx getAttirbutes calls
 -TODO Nagios support to be tested
--TODO BETTER Cummulative stats intégration
+-TODO BETTER Cummulative stats integration

-Sample usage for the moment
+Monitoring are defined in a dsl in the jmx directory somes examples show closure use to rename or alter metric value ouptut Sample usage for the moment...
-For a group off monitoring file java -jar ./target/jmxstat-1.0-SNAPSHOT-jar-with-dependencies.jar -server 127.0.01 -port 9004  -i1000 -k1 -f ./jmx/tomcat7-bio/ -csv
+For a group of monitoring file java -jar ./target/jmxstat-1.0-SNAPSHOT-jar-with-dependencies.jar -server 127.0.01 -port 9004  -i1000 -k1 -f ./jmx/tomcat7-bio/ -csv
 For a single file
 java -jar ./target/jmxstat-1.0-SNAPSHOT-jar-with-dependencies.jar -server 127.0.01 -port 9004  -i1000 -k1 -f ./jmx/tomcat7-bio/appstatus.groovy -csv